vivoCameraResearch/Magic-World/README.md

 ## :bulb: Highlights
-- **Motion Drift Constrint**：We introduce a flow-guided motion preservation constrain that enforces temporal coherence in dynamic regions to prevent motion drift and ensure realistic motion evolution of dynamic subjects
+- **Motion Drift Constrint**：We introduce a flow-guided motion preservation constraint that enforces temporal coherence in dynamic regions to prevent motion drift and ensure realistic motion evolution of dynamic subjects
 - **Long-Horizon Stability**: We design a history cache retrieval strategy to preserve historical scene states during autoregressive rollout, and an enhanced interactive training strategy based on multi-shot aggregated DMD with dual-reward weighting, jointly improving long-horizon stability and reducing error accumulation.
 - **RealWM120K Dataset**: We build the RealWM120K dataset with diverse citywalk videos and multimodal annotations for real-world video world modeling.